nrfconnect/sdk-nrf/samples/matter/thermostat/README.rst

    The thermostat is now able to read the real temperature data from the temperature sensor device.
    The connection is ensured by :ref:`matter_thermostat_sample_binding` to Matter's temperature measurement cluster.

 #.
-Press **Button 2** to print the most recent temperature data from the thermostat device to the UART terminal.
+Press the button that prints the most recent temperature data from the thermostat device to the UART terminal.

 .. _matter_thermostat_sample_remote_control: